Sakura-Con

-Sakura-Con is an annual three-day anime convention held during March or April at the Seattle Convention Center in Seattle, Washington.
+Sakura-Con is an annual three-day anime convention held during March or April at the Seattle Convention Center in Seattle, Washington, United States.
 The convention, which is traditionally held over Easter weekend, is the largest anime convention in the Northwest.
 It is organized by the volunteer Asia-Northwest Cultural Education Association (ANCEA).

 Programming

 The convention primarily showcases interactive activities related to the culture of Asian countries, most frequently Japan.
 Typical activities include panels hosted by enthusiasts and industry professionals, live game shows, an anime music video contest, an art show, artist alley, dances/raves, collectible card gaming, cosplay chess, cosplay contests, an exhibitors hall with both independent and corporate booths, a fashion show, Japanese cultural and presentations (aikido demonstrations, kabuki performances, kendama play, kendo swordsmanship, taiko drumming, tea ceremonies), Japanese pop and rock concerts, karaoke, masquerade ball, panels, table top RPG gaming, video gaming (arcade, console, PC), 24-hour video theaters.
 The convention runs programming for 24 hours a day.

 In 2002 the charity auction benefited the Make-A-Wish Foundation and raised $4,560.
 The 2010 charity auction also benefiting the Make-A-Wish Foundation raised $27,000.
 The convention before holding fundraisers at the 2012 event raised $90,000 for tsunami relief.
 The 2015 charity auction benefited the Make-A-Wish Foundation and raised over $40,000.
 In 2016, a blood drive was held for Bloodworks Northwest.